PrimeDAO/monorepo/packages/locking/README.md

 ## Deployment

-Make sure you have in your environment (or a .env file) the following:
+Make sure you have in your environment (or in a .env file) the following:

 ```
 IPFS_DEPLOY_PINATA__SECRET_API_KEY=